umputun/remark42/site/src/docs/contributing/api/index.md

 - `POST /api/v1/preview` - preview comment in HTML.
 Body is `Comment` to render
 - `GET /api/v1/find?site=site-id&url=post-url&sort=fld&format=tree|plain` - find all comments for given post

-This is the primary call used by UI to show comments for the given post.
+This is the primary call UI uses to show comments for the given post.
 It can return comments in two formats - `plain` and `tree`.
-In plain format result will be sorted list of `Comment`.
-In tree format this is going to be tree-like object with this structure:
+In plain format, the result will be a sorted list of `Comment`.
+In tree format, this is going to be a tree-like object with this structure:

 ```go
 type Tree struct {